-Join us in working to fulfil our mission to enable public-purpose software and policy that is open and collaborative.
+Join our mission to enable public-purpose software and policy that is open and collaborative.

 We aim to build international public sector communities working together to share open source software and policy in a radically collaborative and open way.
 Public organizations are building more open software than ever before, but collaborating at the scale needed to co-develop and maintain a codebase is still hard – it’s not the core responsibility of any single public organization.

 The Foundation for Public Code was set up to plug this infrastructure gap so that people already working for the public good can more easily:

 - design their code in a way that encourages international reuse

 - build thriving open source communities around their codebases

 - get institutional support in navigating the risk and procurement hurdles to using open source for public services and infrastructure

 We do this through active codebase stewardship and publishing the Standard for Public Code.

 All of us fundamentally believe that our public organizations using FOSS will result in better public services for everyone and be a better use of taxpayer money.
 We do impactful work as part of a mission we believe in.